-Bulgaria has come a long way from its turbulent political and economic transition in the 1990s to becoming a member of the European Union in 2007.
-Today, it is an upper middle-income economy with a gross net income per capita of $6,530 in 2011.
-Read More »
+Bulgaria has come a long way from its turbulent political and economic transition in the 1990s to becoming a member of the European Union in January 2007.
+Today, it is an upper middle-income economy of 7.3 million people with a per capita income of $6,870.
+(GNI per capita, 2012.)

 March 27, 2014 — The probability that our children will have a job that exists today when they enter the job market is surprisingly low, with some estimates indicating that only 1 in 5 of today’s elementary school students will find a job that exists today.Read More »